 You can see Mt.
 Fuji from Tokyo

-Hakone was often touted as the best spot to see Mt.
+The town of Hakone was often touted as the best spot to see Mt.
 Fuji, but do you know that on a clear winter day you can see Mt.
 Fuji all the way from Tokyo?
 After learning this I checked the weather forecast daily.
 On a particularly clear day, I took the elevator to the observatory floor on the 46th floor of Tokyo Metropolitan Government building.
 And there it is.

 I highly recommend a visit to this observatory with or without a view of Mt.
 Fuji.
 It’s free and the view is incredible.
 (A better but not-so-free alternative is the observatory of World Trade Center Building.
 JPY 620)